sigstore/docs/content/en/security.md

 ### Fulcio Security Model

-One of the targets secured by the Sigstore Trust Root is the Fulcio root certificate, which is used to issue short-lived code signing certificates.
+One of the targets secured by the sigstore Trust Root is the Fulcio root certificate, which is used to issue short-lived code signing certificates.

 **Certificate Transparency Log**